suika3-community/suika3/README.md

 welcome to use it just for fun — after all, fun is the driving force behind every great community.

-Our goal is to establish a portable runtime architecture for commercial visual novels across modern mobile and desktop platforms.

 ---

 ## Key Features